-Below are frequently asked questions that you or someone you know may have.
+Below are frequently asked questions about living with Turner Syndrome that you or someone you know may have.
 These questions and answers are meant to be used as general information to help you learn more about day to day life with TS.

 How common is TS?

 TS occurs in an estimated 1 in every 2,000 females.
 Every 8 seconds a baby is born with Turner Syndrome.
 Sadly, only 1-3% will survive birth.
 More lives are taken by TS than those who survive.
 More than 80,000 Americans live with this complex condition.

 In what ways will TS affect my everyday life?

 Since TS affects different people in different ways, there is no straightforward answer to this question.
 Some common ways that TS could adversely affect everyday life are: cognitive issues (visual spatial tasks, memory, directional sense), psychosocial issues (low self-esteem, isolation, depression), thyroid issues, obesity, diabetes, hearing deficiencies, and more.
 Individuals with TS may struggle with social skills such as: empathy, eye contact, gestures, adapting to situations, interpreting meaning, and more.

 TS uniquely affects individuals.
 Many issues, when present, can be overcome with early intervention & treatment.
 Self-advocacy and knowledge is essential to steward positive outcomes.

 What are some ways I can manage my TS?

 Educating yourself and understanding the implications of TS and how it may affect you is very important.
 Another important tip is to receive timely diagnostics at regular intervals.
 As needs arise, they should be attended to and taken care of sooner rather than later.
 Your doctors also play an important role in managing any health concerns/risks and complications that come along with TS, such as osteoporosis, infertility, cardiovascular problems, autoimmune diseases, etc. You are your best advocate.

 How can I manage my TS in school?